2016 Bihar school examination scandal: Criticism

-Many argued that Ruby Rai was unfairly targeted as she is a minor (17), as she was born on 15 November 1998 and the real kingpins of the crime and low education level of Bihar Board have not yet been caught.
+Many argued that Ruby Rai was unfairly targeted as she was a minor (17), as she was born on 15 November 1998 and the real kingpins of the crime and low education level of Bihar Board have not yet been caught.
 Central Education Minister Upendra Kushwaha said that Ruby Rai's father, Avadesh Rai, was complicit in the conspiracy forged by Bacha Rai.
 Referring to the specifically targeted media coverage of Ruby Rai and Saurabh Shrestha, columnist Shivanshu K. Srivastava wrote, "At least the news presenters should have shown some sensitivity towards these misguided children.
 In the context of another news wherein, a girl misbehaved in a police station, the girl’s face was blurred even when she was an adult, but these children are openly humiliated."

 Ruby Rai was said to be under utter stress and finding herself utterly hopeless after deserted by family within few days of her arrest.
 On 13 July, Ruby broke down in tears in the juvenile justice board office after seeing her grandfather Munshi Prasad Rai.
 Later on, Ruby Rai was able to adjust and adapt herself inside the Juvenile Home.
 Her bail petition was heard in Juvenile court on 1 August.
 Ruby studied in the juvenile home to reappear in the 2017 exams.
 Ruby was released from jail on 1 August after the court agreed to her bail plea.

 Aftermath

 BSEB introduced multiple steps to curb cheating in subsequent exams.
 Candidate's applications have been linked with the Aadhaar number to prevent duplications.
-To prevent impersonation, photographs have been added at multiple locations, including the admit card.
-CrPC section 144 (curfew) would be imposed at all examination centers to keep others from roaming around the examination centers.
+To prevent impersonation, photographs were added at multiple locations, including the admit card.
+CrPC section 144 (curfew) was imposed at all examination centers to prevent others from roaming around the examination centers.
 CCTVs have been installed to prevent and identify those involved in such activities.

-End-to-end digitization is being implemented: registration, form filling, evaluation, and declaration of results.
-Affiliations of 147 schools/colleges have been canceled for not fulfilling the affiliation criteria.
+End-to-end digitisation was implemented: registration, form filling, evaluation, and declaration of results.
+Affiliations of 147 schools/colleges were canceled for not fulfilling the affiliation criteria.
 Some of the colleges were running in only one room.